Bol (film): Critical response

 Bol received mostly positive reviews from critics.
+Rafay Mahmood of The Express Tribune criticised the film, calling it a major disappointment, and faulted it for its weak and one-dimensional characters, subpar production quality but praised the acting of Humaima Malik and Shafqat Cheema.
 Taran Adarsh of Bollywood Hungama gave 4/5 describing it as "A brilliant film embellished with bravura performances."
 Ayesha Nasir of Newsline Magazine wrote, "Mansoor’s film will spark a debate and, hopefully, rejuvenate a film industry that is struggling to keep its head above water.
 At a time when funeral prayers for Pakistan’s cinema are being held and most filmmakers are moving toward television, Bol is an inspiration.
 It’s a shining example of all that can be done when a good story meets brilliant dialogues and an unbelievable actor."

 Shubhra Gupta of The Indian Express gave the film 2.5 out of 5, writing, "Even when it turns out to be too wordy, and much too long-winded, there's no denying that 'Bol' is important.
 Because it has the courage to say, via its spunky heroine."